mikkopaderes/ember-firebase-service/README.md

 }
 ```

+In your `ember-cli-build.js`, there's 2 things that you need to do:

+1. Set the exclusion of `'firebase'` in the `ember-auto-import` settings.
+This is because `firebase` package is already included as a shim in this addon.
-Import the Firebase products that you need in your app's `ember-cli-build.js` using the format of `vendor/ember-firebase-service/firebase/firebase-<product>.js`.
+2. Import the Firebase products that you need in your app's `ember-cli-build.js` using the format of `vendor/ember-firebase-service/firebase/firebase-<product>.js`.
 Note that you don't need to import `firebase-app.js` as it's automatically done for you.

 ```javascript
 'use strict';